soranoo/next-css-obfuscator/README.md

 ## 💡 How does it work?

-### Where is issue in PostCSS-Obfuscator?
+### Where is the issue in PostCSS-Obfuscator?

 `PostCSS-Obfuscator` will not edit the build files instead it will create a new folder and put the obfuscated source code files in it.
 This is where the issue is.
 Next.js will not recognize the obfuscated files and will not include them in the build.
-I tried to point Nextjs to build the obfuscated files (by simply change the obfuscated source code folder to `src`) but it didn't work.
+I tried to point Nextjs to build the obfuscated files (by simply changing the obfuscated source code folder to `src`) but it didn't work.

 ### How does this package solve the issue?